Real, Ancient, and Imagined: An Armchair Imagineered Blue-Sky Build-Out of Disney’s Animal Kingdom

 Guests would queue in a beautiful marble temple at the north end of the lagoon, then step aboard elegant, stylized Swan Boats that would depart for a wonderful aquatic “obstacle course” through the water, swirling and dancing in an interactive ballet as the boats spin, reverse, interact, rush through leaping fountains, dance around whirlpools, and more.
 A cooling, misty ride where “you might get wet,” I think this would be wonderfully refreshing and joyful.
 (The storage building for the vehicles is located next to the restaurant.)

-With a two flat rides, a dark ride, a walkthrough, and a table service restaurant, we’ve experienced just half of Mythica; after all, the closer you step into the light, the greater your shadow becomes.
-Fairies, unicorns, and dancing hippos don’t fully paint the picture of our relationship with creatures of myth.
-They don’t just inspire wonder, but also, respect.
+With a two flat rides, a dark ride, a walkthrough, and a table service restaurant, we’ve experienced just half of Mythica; after all, the further you step into the light, the greater your shadow becomes.
+Fairies, unicorns, and dancing hippos don’t paint the entire picture of our relationship with creatures of myth.
+The broader bestiary of imagined creatures doesn’t just inspire joy, but also, respect.
 Mythical creatures can demonstrate the power of the natural world and our desire to make sense of its dangers…

 Dragonscale Village